Ivan Savvidis: Biography

-He has 19% of Mega Channel and in 2017 his Dimera Media company acquired the Pegasus Publications, which includes the newspapers of Ethnos and Imerisia.
+In 2017 he acquired 19% of Mega Channel but some months later he sold it.
+In 2017 his Dimera Media company acquired the Pegasus Publications, which includes the newspapers of Ethnos and Imerisia.
 On 11 August of the same year, he bought the E Channel from businessman Philipos Vryonis and the market agreement was ratified on 21 August 2017.

-In March 2018, he sold the Donskoy Tabak, together with the Greek SEKAP, to Japan Tobacco for 1.6 billion.
+In March 2018, he sold the OJSC Donskoy Tabak, together with the Greek SEKAP, to Japan Tobacco for $1.6 billion.

+In February 2024 the High Anti-Corruption Court of Ukraine decided, following a request by the Ukrainian Justice Ministry, to seize the assets of both Ivan Savvidis and wife Kyriaki in the country due to his continued support for Russia's war effort in Ukraine.
+According to media sources, Savvidis' support dates back to 2014 and has been steady and long-standing.
+The confiscated assets include all of the shares of "PentoPak", a private joint stock company involved in polyamide food packaging, and all of the authorized capital of the Ukrainian subsidiary of food-packaging company "Atlantis-Pak".
+The State Property Fund of Ukraine proceeded in May 2024 to an electronic auction of the "PentoPak" company.
+According to the SPFU, this is the first case of the sale of a sanctioned plant.
+Its starting price was more than 203 million hryvnia (about €4.5 million).

 Real estate

 In February 2013, Savvidis took over the management of the Macedonia Palace in Thessaloniki.

-He has also acquired a number of historic villas of Thessaloniki (such as the Longos mansion, Villa Zardinidi etc), while his recent investment in Porto Carras reaches the half billion €.
+He has also acquired a number of historic villas of Thessaloniki (such as the Longos mansion, Villa Zardinidi etc.), while his recent investment in Porto Carras reached €500 million.

 Political career

 Savvidis was elected to the Legislative Assembly of Rostov Oblast in 1998 and 2003.
 In 2003, Savvidis was elected as a Deputy in the State Duma; he subsequently served as the Deputy Chairman of the Budget Committee and Taxes.
 In 2007, Savvidis was re-elected as a Deputy in the State Duma as a member of the party United Russia led by chairman Vladimir Putin, serving until 2011.
 He served as a member of the Committee International Affairs, as coordinator of Interparliamentary Relations with the Hellenic Parliament and as Deputy Chairman of the Foreign Affairs Committee of the Parliamentary Assembly of the Russia-Belarusian Union.

 He has previously made positive comments about the Greek political party Syriza and has likened Alexis Tsipras to Vladimir Putin.
-Ivan Savvidis is accused by a section of the press of being involved with Kyriakos Velopoulos, president of the Greek Solution.